hemisemidemipresent/cyberquincy/aliases/README.md

 ## In Simple Terms

-rml has some respectable name-coining skills, the problem is that I have no idea what any of them mean just from reading above
+rml has some respectable name-coining skills

 The "stack" of a command is:
 Args -> converted to standardized args -> sent to `./commands`